Books to Read

 This 32 year old mother of 4 children presented with an interesting complex of problems, especially interstitial cystitis of over 10 years duration.
 She stated that her symptoms began a year after her last pregnancy with increased frequency of urination and urgency.
 She underwent several investigations and treatments over the 10 year period without benefit.
 She described progressive increase in pelvic and urethral pain during the past two years and was quite distressed by her deteriorating health.
 She avoided drinking water to reduce the discomfort of urination.
 Associated problems included excessive weight gain, fatigue, cognitive dysfunction, and anxiety.
 She gained weight excessively to her maximum weight of 200 pounds.
 She was chronically tired and experienced episodes of agitation and anxiety, with difficulty concentrating.
 She had followed some diet revision advice in a book on cystitis, mostly an avoidance of acid foods and amine reduction.

-improvement with tolerance of the early foods re-introduced.
-It is "bio-logical"
+tolerance of the early foods re-introduced.
+It is "bio-logical" to think

-to think that urinary tract inflammation can be caused or influenced by the food supply
+that urinary tract inflammation can be caused or influenced by the food

-since immunologically the bladder surface is related to GIT and many ingested molecules
+supply since immunologically the bladder surface is related to GIT and many

 Diarrhea, High Blood Pressure